 Additional aerodynamic design features are presented next, first for the CTW100 and then for the SBW100.
-For the CTW100, an overview of the multipoint optimised design features and flow characteristics at the nominal design point is shown in Fig. 8, with the single-point optimisation results included for comparisons.
-From Fig. 8(a), it can be seen that the optimiser has allowed some shock surfaces to return over the upper surface of the wing, although these shocks are relatively weak with upstream Mach numbers less than Mach 1.1.
-This is consistent with the relatively small drag increase of 2 counts when
+For the CTW100, an overview of the multipoint optimised design features and flow characteristics at the nominal design point is shown in Figure 8, with the singlepoint optimisation results included for comparisons.
+From Figure 8a, it can be seen that the optimiser has allowed some shock surfaces to return over the upper surface of the wing, although these shocks are relatively weak with upstream Mach numbers less than Mach 1.1.
+This is consistent with the relatively small drag increase of 2 counts when optimising for multiple design points rather than one.
+Figure 8c shows optimised airfoil profiles and pressure distributions at different spanwise stations across the wing.
+At the majority of the spanwise stations, the leading-edge suction peaks are reduced to favor more aft loading.
+At stations 2y/b = 30%, 45%, and 60%, a noticeable decrease in mid-chord loading can also be seen, which may be tied to the more favorable aerodynamic performance at the off-design cruise conditions.